 Coffee, cinnamon buns and an instagrammable exterior.
 Mmhmm.

-Watch out world, there’s a new kid on the block!
-This pink gem is an Instagram highlight (with cafes in both Mayfair and Knightsbridge) and has a delightful menu with vegan breakfasts, Middle Eastern-inspired lunches and their delicious Spanish latte (not to forget their ruby latte – pink of course!).
+This pink gem is an Instagram highlight (with cafes in Mayfair, Knightsbridge, and two new stores off Oxford Street) and has a delightful menu with vegan breakfasts, Middle Eastern-inspired lunches and their delicious Spanish latte (not to forget their ruby latte – pink of course!).
+Aside from just being delicious, it’s certainly one of the best places to take photos in London – food photos that is!

 The Most Instagrammable Tourist Hotspots